Haircuts from Hell: The Trilogy (Part 1) Why on God's green earth are there no songs dedicated to the impossible pursuit of a good hairdresser?!

 Who knew his time at the strip bars had practical application?

-From the time Derrick abandoned me in the mid-90's, I wandered without direction again, bouncing from one hairdresser's chair to another.
+After watching him shake his fine booty, I had to forgive his Haircut from Hell!
+Haircuts from Hell: The Trilogy (The Final Cut) From the time Derrick abandoned me in the mid-90's, I wandered without direction again, bouncing from one hairdresser's chair to another.

 I took needless risks with perms, unflattering lengths and unnatural shades of red.